CathalDolan/mongo-quiz/TESTING.md

 - 3.7 - [Quiz Admin - Player](#3.7-create-a-quiz)

 # **Writers Note**
-I recognize that in a real world situation, a testing suite is required for all device types.
+I recognize that in a real world situation, a testing suite is required for all device types and sizes.
-However, as the nuances between each are so slight, for the purposes of avoiding unneccessary repetition, the testing instructions to follow are taken from the point of view of a desktop.
+However, as the nuances between each are relatively small, for the purpose of avoiding extensive repetition, the testing instructions that follow, are taken from the point of view of desktop testing.
+The exception to this being the inital "Universal" section.

 # **1 Universal**
 [Back to Contents](#contents)

-Universal elements affect all pages of the website and apply regardless of whether is logged in or not.
+Universal elements affect all pages of the website and apply regardless of whether the User is logged in or not.

 ## **1.1 Navbar**
 * 1 - On PC is the navbar shown as a series of links?